Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Details on photometric data

 \subsection{Error estimations}

-An estimate of the uncertainty for photometric fluxes can be computed as follows : where the region considered, $\mathcal{A}$, defines a set of $N_\mathcal{A}$ pixels $i$, corresponding to the aperture, $\sigma_i$ is the standard deviation of noise estimated from the background, in ADU (analog to digital units), $f^\text{BGsub}_i$ is the background-subtracted pixel value, and $g_i$ the effective gain of the detector in electron/ADU.
-The left term corresponds to detector noise, whereas the right term is associated to photon noise, considering the photon flux is following Poissonian statistics.
-When available, e.g., in SDSS files header, we added the dark variance $\sigma^2_{\text{dark},i}$, in ADU.
+An estimate of the uncertainty for photometric fluxes can be computed as follows: where the region considered, $\mathcal{A}$, defines a set of $N_\mathcal{A}$ pixels $i$, corresponding to the aperture, $\sigma_i$ is the standard deviation of noise estimated from the background, in ADU (analog to digital units), $f^\text{BGsub}_i$ is the background-subtracted pixel value, and $g_i$ the effective gain of the detector in electron/ADU.
+The left term corresponds to detector noise, whereas the right term is associated with photon noise, considering the photon flux is following Poissonian statistics.
+When available -- for example in SDSS files header -- we added the dark variance $\sigma^2_{\text{dark},i}$, in ADU.

 Concerning GALEX, we use eq. \ref{eq:errorphoto}.
 In GALEX files, the gain is taken to be $g=1$ as they mention "counts" to be detected photons.
 The intensity map (\texttt{-int.fits}) is in counts pix$^{-1}$ s$^{-1}$, so in order to handle solely counts, we computed uncertainties using background-subtracted, corrected for Galactic extinction count map (\texttt{-cnt.fits}).
-Only then we divided the uncertainties by the relative response file (\texttt{-rrhr.fits}) which is the result of sensitivity $\times$ exposure time, to retrieve errors in counts pix$^{-1}$ s$^{-1}$,
+Only then we divided the uncertainties by the relative response file (\texttt{-rrhr.fits}), which is the result of sensitivity multiplied by the exposure time, to retrieve errors in counts pix$^{-1}$ s$^{-1}$.

-Regarding uncertainty estimation for WISE files, we based our estimations on their documentation\footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/docs/release/AllWISE/expsup/sec4_3a.html}} and our final estimate is:
+Regarding uncertainty estimation for WISE files, we based our estimations on their documentation\footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/docs/release/AllWISE/expsup/sec4_3a.html}} and our final estimate is

 with $F_{corr}$ is the correlated noise correction factor for flux variance, $\sigma_{unc}$ flux uncertainty for pixel i from uncertainty map, and $N_\text{BG}$ is the number of pixels in the area where background noise $\sigma_i$ is measured.